Podgorica: Culture

-There is a notable art gallery in the Dvorak Petrovića (Petrović Castle) complex in Podgorica's largest public park.
+There is a notable art gallery in the Dvorac Petrovića (Petrović Castle) complex in Podgorica's largest public park.
+The palace hosted the "Josip Broz Tito" Art Gallery of the Nonaligned Countries between 1984 and 1995.
 King Nicholas's castle, Perjanički Dom (House of the Honour Guard), castle chapel and surrounding buildings were converted to an art gallery in 1984.
 Since 1995, it has been part of the Modern Arts Centre (Centar savremenih umjetnosti) and houses approximately 1,500 works of art.
 The historic Cinema of Culture (Kino Kultura), which was founded in 1949, was closed in November 2008 due to continuous financial losses it generated.
 It was the only cinema in the city for 6 decades.
 The building of the former cinema will be converted to host the Podgorica City Theatre.
 Shortly after its closure, a Ster-Kinekor (later acquired by Cineplexx) 6-screen multiplex cinema opened at BIG Podgorica shopping mall.

 A significant cultural institution of over fifty years' standing is the Budo Tomović Cultural-Informational Centre (KIC Budo Tomović).
 It is a public institution that organizes various artistic events, including Podgorica Cultural Summer (Podgoričko Kulturno Ljeto), FIAT – International Alternative Theatre Festival (Festival Internacionalnog Alternativnog Teatra), DEUS – December Arts Scene (Decembarska Umjetnička Scena).